 Charles and his wife, Sue, continue to race competitively together on the winter "frostbite circuits" in New England.
 Occasionally he competes in the Olympic Star Class and IOD Fleets in Marblehead and Northeast Harbor.

 Under his leadership, RWU became a nationally recognized program with regular finishes in the Sailing World Top 20 National Rankings as well as top finishes at National level events.
 Lindblad has also enjoyed success as a competitor.
 In September, 2005, Lindblad competed for the Grey Goose Team Racing World Championship, winning the Team Racing World Championship with USA 1 (Cape Cod Whishbone).
-Lindblad also won the US Team Racing National Championships (Hinman Trophy) in 2003 and 2004 with Cape Cod WHishbone.
+Lindblad also won the US Team Racing National Championships (Hinman Trophy) in 2003 and 2004 with Cape Cod Whishbone.

 As an undergraduate, Lindblad was a four-year varsity letter winner at the national powerhouse St. Mary's College of Maryland.
-Lindblad was a team captain for the 1999 St. Mary's Seahawks squad, which won the 1999 Collegiate Team Racing National Championships and finished second in Fleet Racing National Championships among other victories Lindblad has demonstrated his passion for coaching sailing in various capacities since assuming his first post in 1993.
+He was a team captain for the 1999 St. Mary's Seahawks squad, which won the 1999 Collegiate Team Racing National Championships and finished second in Fleet Racing National Championships among other victories.
+Lindblad has demonstrated his passion for coaching sailing in various capacities since assuming his first post in 1993.
 While working and going to school in Connecticut after college, he volunteered as an assistant coach for Fitch and Stonington High Schools in Southern Connecticut.